codemod-com/codemod-registry/codemods/repomod-engine/next/13/app-directory-boilerplate/README.md

 # app-directory-boilerplate

-The first step to migrate your pages to the `app` directory is to provide a structure of files.
+The first step to migrate your pages to the `app` directory is to provide a new file structure, respected by the App router.

-This is attempted by this codemod, which reads the content of your `pages` directory and creates the placeholder files.
+This is attempted by this codemod, which reads the contents of your `pages` directory and creates the placeholder files.

+The placeholder files define the basic layout and page structure.

 The boilerplate includes the following:

--   placeholder `page.tsx` files which define a UI unique to a route.
+-   placeholder `page.tsx` and `layout.tsx` files which define a UI unique to a route.
 -   the placeholder `app/layout.tsx` file which replaces `pages/_app.tsx` and `pages/_document.tsx` files.
 -   the placeholder `error.tsx` file which replaces `pages/_error.tsx` files.
 -   the placeholder `not-found.tsx` file which replaces `pages/404.tsx` files.